-- 0.1 Only the titles as in 0.3 are acknowledged by FIDE. - 0.2 The following regulations can only be altered by the General Assembly following recommendation by the Qualification Commission (QC). - 0.21 Any such changes shall only be made every fourth year, commencing from 2004 (unless the Commission agrees urgent action is required). - 0.22 Any such changes shall take effect from 1 July of the year following the decision by the General Assembly.
-For tournaments, such changes shall apply to those starting on or after that date. - 0.3 The International FIDE titles shall be under the umbrella of the Qualification Commission, which is the final judging unit.
-The titles are: - 0.31 Titles for over-the-board standard chess (as defined in the Laws of Chess), the judging unit being the QC:
+- 0.1 Only the titles as in 0.3 are acknowledged by FIDE. - 0.2 The following regulations can only be altered by the FIDE Council following recommendation by the Qualification Commission (QC).
+For tournaments, such changes shall apply to those starting on or after the date on which they become effective. - 0.3 FIDE titles for players are administered by the Qualification Commission, which is the final judging unit.
+The titles are for over-the-board standard chess (as defined in the Laws of Chess).